Landing Craft Infantry: Propulsion

 All LCI(L) were twin shaft propelled by two banks of Detroit Diesel 6-71 "Quad" Diesel engines that produced a total of 1600 bhp.
 These engines were a wartime expedient design that utilized existing and readily available engines.
 Four 2-stroke Detroit Diesel 6-71 (inline 6 cylinder with 71 cubic inch displacement per cylinder) with Roots blower were coupled to create a bank for each of the two propeller shafts.
-The four engines per bank were joined together using individual drive clutches hence the name "Quad Diesel".
+The four engines per bank were joined using individual drive clutches hence the name "Quad Diesel".
 If a single engine were to fail, the broken engine could be disconnected from the unit via its clutch and repaired while the other three engines were still operating.
 General Motors Corporation Electro-Motive Division supplied the reduction gears, propellers, drive shafts and control units.
 Each of the two propellers was a reversible pitch propeller, which allowed the propeller shaft to spin only in one direction for either ahead or astern operation.
 This, coupled with the use of a stern anchor which was dropped as the ship approached the beach, was used to pull the ship off the beach after the infantry had disembarked.
 Two auxiliary Detroit Diesel 2-71s drove the two 30 kW 120 V D.C.
 Ship's Service Generators.

 Armament

-LCI(L) were armed originally with four to five Oerlikon 20mm cannons.
+LCI(L) were armed originally with four or five Oerlikon 20 mm cannons.
 Each gun was mounted inside of a round gun tub with an integral splinter shield.
-As the war progressed, several LCI(L) were modified into LCI Gunboats.
-These gunboats, called LCI(G) had three of their forward mounted 20mm Oerlikon cannons removed and replaced with heavier single barrel Bofors 40 mm guns.
-Also, several LCI(L) had various types of Rocket Launcher racks added in place of their side ramps and inside their well decks.
-These ships were sometimes designated as LCI(R) for Rocket Ships.
-Still other LCI(L) were modified to carry three M2 4.2-inch mortars; these were designated as LCI(M).
+As the war progressed, several LCI(L) had three of their forward mounted 20mm Oerlikon cannons removed and replaced with heavier single barrel Bofors 40 mm guns and were designated LCI(G) (LCI Gunboats).
+Several LCI(L) had various types of Rocket Launcher racks added in place of their side ramps and inside their well decks and were sometimes designated LCI(R).
+LCI(L) modified to carry three M2 4.2-inch mortars were designated LCI(M).